When the Court Steps In

 In making decisions, a representative may consider general benefit accruing to the living members of the family of the person represented.

-A.R.S. § 14-10302(C)This standard is important.
-The representative does not have to focus exclusively on the single person being represented.
-They can weigh the broader family picture, which allows for practical, balanced decisions that reflect how families actually operate.
-The court also retains authority to appoint a guardian ad litem under a separate provision if more formal protection is needed.
+A.R.S. § 14-10302(C)This standard matters.
+The representative does not have to focus only on the single person they represent.
+They can weigh the broader family picture too.
+The court can also appoint a guardian ad litem if more formal protection is needed.